infinitered/reactotron/docs/quick-start-react-js.md

 ## Humble Beginnings

-Did you BYOApp?
+Did you B.Y.O.App?
 Skip to the next section.

 Let’s use [create-react-app](https://github.com/facebookincubator/create-react-app) to bootstrap a new React JS app because, wow, is it fantastic.